Best Time to Shop for Car Insurance Quotes

 Age

 Because the number of years of driving experience is a major rating factor used by all insurers, a birthday can result in discounted insurance rates.
-A driver in their 20s pays $457 more per year for car insurance than does the average driver in their 30s.
+Take a look at the table below to get an idea of different rates by age group.

 Overall, drivers between 16 and 19 years old pay the most for car insurance, but prices drop steadily as the driver ages.
 In fact, insurance rates drop by more than $100 per month when a driver celebrates their 19th birthday.
 If you’re a young driver or a parent insuring a teen driver, keep these key birthdays in mind.